Mauritius Country Summary

 Economy

 Mauritius has developed a stable and competitive economy, achieving middle-income status in less than 50 years, with a real GDP growth averaging 4.7 percent from 1968 to 2017.
-Despite setbacks from the COVID-19 pandemic, the economy rebounded strongly, with an estimated GDP growth of 7 percent in 2023, largely driven by tourism and construction.
-The country has diversified from a sugarcane monoculture to a more varied economy, including sectors like manufacturing, services, and ICT, although it faces challenges such as structural issues and disparities in the labor market.
+As of 2023, the country's per capita GDP was reported at $14,300, and despite setbacks from the COVID-19 pandemic, GDP growth rebounded to an estimated 7 percent in 2023, driven by a strong tourism sector and diversification into manufacturing and services.

 Mauritius has established a pro-trade and investment climate, characterized by a well-regarded legal and regulatory framework that actively seeks foreign direct investment.
-The government has signed numerous Double Taxation Avoidance Agreements and maintains low corruption levels, although recent scandals have highlighted areas for improvement in transparency.
+The government has signed Double Taxation Avoidance Agreements with 46 countries and promotes the country as a safe and secure place for business, although recent political and economic corruption scandals have raised concerns about transparency.
 The Economic Development Board serves as a single gateway for investors, providing support and aftercare services to facilitate business operations in the country.

 Buy Full Mauritius Report